Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Introduction

-However, existing photonic accelerators are mainly designed and optimized for weight-static NNs, e.g., CNNs, where convolution and fully-connected layers only involve matrix multiplications~(MM) between the learned weight matrix and input tensors.
-They fail to efficiently support attention-based Transformers due to the following \textit{challenges}.
+However, existing photonic accelerators are mainly designed and optimized for weight-static NNs, e.g., CNNs, where convolution and fully-connected layers only involve matrix multiplications~(MM) between the learned static weight matrix and (non-negative) input tensors.
+They fail to efficiently support attention-based Transformers due to the following \textit{challenges}:

-\textbf{Matrix multiplication with two dynamic input operands.} Unlike digital electronics, prior photonic tensor cores~(PTC) typically preload and encode one operand of MM (usually the weight matrix $\mathbf{W}$) onto the circuit transmission, shown in Figure~\ref{fig:prior_onn}.
-This procedure usually involves high costs in weight mapping and device programming.
-For example, the MZI array~\cite{NP_NATURE2017_Shen} requires singular value decomposition (SVD) and phase decomposition for matrix mapping.
-To map a 12$\times$12 matrix, the required time for SVD and phase decomposition on CPU is $\sim 1.5$ ms. Moreover, those PTC designs prefer to use lowloss, compact, and non-volatile devices that usually cost 10$ns$ - 10$\mu s$ to be programmed~\cite{NP_arxiv2023_anderson, NP_MN2023_Quack, NP_Nature2021_Feldmann}.
-Attention in Transformers is built on matrix multiplication between two dynamically generated activations, which requires both weight mapping and device programming be performed at runtime.
-Frequent remapping and reprogramming are generally not affordable or easily amortized given their orders-of-magnitude higher runtime cost than ultra-fast computing (<100 $ps$).
-MRR-based tensor cores using high-speed modulators can intrinsically support dynamic matrix-vector multiplication (MVM) without complicated weight mapping, but its energy efficiency is limited by the high modulation cost.
+\textbf{Matrix multiplication with two dynamic input operands.} Unlike digital electronics, prior photonic accelerators typically need to map one operand of MM (usually the weight matrix $\mathbf{W}$) onto PTC's circuit transmission by programming its devices, shown in Figure~\ref{fig:prior_onn}.
+This procedure typically involves costly operand mapping and slow device programming, leading to a preference for keeping the encoded operand \textit{static} and reusing it for many inputs to amortize the cost, i.e., ``weight-static''.
+For example, MZI array~\cite{NP_NATURE2017_Shen} requires singular value decomposition (SVD) and phase decomposition for operand mapping.
+To map a 12$\times$12 matrix, it takes $\sim$1.5~ms for SVD and phase decomposition on CPU.
+Moreover, facing the challenges of bulky area and large insertion loss, PTC designs prefer to use low-loss, compact, and non-volatile devices that usually cost 10~ns-10~$\mu$s to be programmed~\cite{NP_arxiv2023_anderson, NP_MN2023_Quack, NP_Nature2021_Feldmann}.
+However, attention in Transformers is built on dynamic matrix multiplication, with both operands being dynamically generated activations.
+This dynamic nature necessitates frequent real-time operand mapping and device reprogramming.
+Real-time mapping and reprogramming are generally not affordable or challenging to amortize given the orders-of-magnitude higher runtime than ultra-fast computing ($<$100~ps) and limited reuse opportunity in the dynamic MM scenario, incurring long latency for preparing PTCs and leading to severe system stall.